Lifestyle Financial Planning

 3. Lessons from Wealthy Expats: How to Make Your Money Work for You

-Over the years, David has seen a clear pattern among expats who leave the Middle East financially secure.
+Over the years, Jonathan has seen a clear pattern among expats who leave the Middle East financially secure.
 They take advantage of their earning potential while staying disciplined with their money.
 Their key strategies include:

 • Automating savings – Setting up automatic transfers to savings and investment accounts ensures consistency and removes the temptation to overspend.